akeneo/pim-docs/cloud_edition/flexibility_mode/docs/composer_settings.rst

         }
     ],

-All details about Distribution System can be found in the `Portal section of the Help center <https://help.akeneo.com/portal/?utm_source=akeneo-docs&utm_campaign=composer_settings>`_.
+All details about Distribution System can be found in the `Help Center, in the Portal Section <https://help.akeneo.com/en_US/akeneo-portal-project-console#category_380005>`_.

 Composer and GitHub API rate limit